Felix-Zhenghao/mini-lam/README.md

 The reaction when call next on invalid iterator, including `MemTableIterator`, `MergeIterator`, `BlockIterator`, `SsTableIterator`, `TwoMergeIterator`, is `self.key()` and `self.value()` will both be `&[]` and won't return `Err`.

 However, in `lsm_iterator.rs`, if you wrap any iterator using `FusedIterator`, the underlying iterator will do nothing when called `next()` when it is invalid.
 This makes the code more efficient.

+## W1 D6
+> We have all in-memory things and on-disk files ready, and the storage engine is able to read and merge the data from all these structures.
+Now, we are going to implement the logic to move things from memory to the disk (so-called flush).